Alternatives to Reverse Mortgages: Exploring Options

 When you want to convert home equity to cash in later years, a reverse mortgage isn’t your only choice.
 Equity-based loans such as cash-out mortgages, home equity loans, and HELOCs are among the reverse mortgage financing alternatives available to you.

-To free up all of your equity without hiring movers, we invite you to explore Truehold's sale-leaseback option.
-Give us a call and a Truehold Advisor will reach out and review the process with you to see if a sale-leaseback is a good fit for your financial situation and goals.
+To free up your equity without hiring movers, we invite you to explore Truehold's sell and stay transaction.
+Give us a call and a Truehold representative will review the process with you to see if a sell and stay transaction is a good fit for your financial situation and goals.

 Sources: